Price Controls in Bahrain

 What is this right?

-• Price display: All retailers must clearly display prices on products or shelves.
+• VAT-inclusive display: Since the 10% VAT increase in January 2022, all retailers must display final VAT-inclusive prices on products and shelves.
 Charging more than the displayed price is a violation.

-• Anti-hoarding: Hoarding goods to create artificial scarcity and drive up prices is prohibited and punishable by law.
+• Anti-hoarding: Stockpiling goods to create artificial scarcity and drive up prices is prohibited — the MOIC can inspect warehouses and impose penalties.

 When does it apply?